sourcebroker/deployer-extended-database/README.rst

 +++++++++

 Backup database.
 In background, on target instance, two tasks are executed 'db:export' and 'db:compress'.
 Results are stored in "{{deploy_path}}/.dep/databases/dumps/".
-If no target is given the it will be done on current instance.
+If no target is given the it will be done on local instance.

 If releases folder will be detected then it adds info about release in dumpcode name like in this example:
 ``2017-12-04_00:20:22#server=live#dbcode=database_default#dumpcode=backup_for_release_160_ec77cb6bc0e941b0ac92e2109ad7b04e#type=structure.sql.gz``